oroinc/documentation/user_guide/basic_entities.rst

 You can find more information about Magento Customer entities in the :ref:`Magento Customers guide <user-guide-magento-entities-customers>`.

 .. _user-guide-basic-contact:

 Contacts
 --------

-While a Customer Identity record may refer to a company, an enterprise or a person, records of the **Contact** entity represent actual people you are dealing with and contain their personal informations, details of their position in the customer-company, address information, etc.
+While a Customer Identity record may refer to a company, an enterprise or a person, records of the **Contact** entity represent actual people you are dealing with and contain their personal information, details of their position in the customer-company, address information, etc.

 Any amount of Contact records may be defined for one OroCRM instance.